Explore a whole new world of fluttering colors in the Wings of the Tropics exhibit and Science Village opening December 1, 2012.

 Fairchild Tropical Botanic Garden’s state-of-the-art DiMare Science Village, covering more than 25,000 square feet and featuring five buildings including the The Clinton Family Conservatory’s Wings of the Tropics Exhibit, Glass House Café, Windows to the Tropics Conservatory, The Whitman Tropical Fruit Pavilion and the Kushlan Tropical Science Institute is now open.

-You'll see the famous Blue Morpho butterfly (pictured right), Owl butterflies, Bamboo Page butterflies, Leopard Lacewing butterflies and hummingbirds hovering overhead.
+You'll see the famous Blue Morpho butterfly (pictured right), Owl butterflies, Bamboo Page butterflies, and Leopard Lacewing butterflies all hovering overhead.
 There will be butterfly releases twice daily, where kids of all ages will have a chance to experience these winged wonders up close.
 Speaking of up close, the Butterfly Metamorphosis Lab displays hundreds of butterfly chrysalis so you can experience the butterfly emerging process.

 Windows to the Tropics is a 16,428 square foot conservatory with extensive displays of some 1,900 species of plants from the humid tropics.
 In its two levels of beautiful indoor gardens are rare palms and cycads, ferns, orchids, aroids, bromeliads, fruit trees and unusual vines.
 Exhibits are based on themes such as plant coloration, plant-animal interactions, plant reproduction, and diversity of form and function.